 “When someone is standing still, the temperature will be cooler and the material will stiffen to offer support to the knee,” said Rossiter.
 “When that individual starts moving, their muscles will warm up and the material will soften and become more flexible to allow them to walk easily.

-The team are using information gathered during a focus group to design trousers that are practical and allow for easy dressing.
+The team is using information gathered during a focus group to design trousers that are practical and allow for easy dressing.
 They have even developed trousers that fall down with the press of a button, to make it easier for people to go to the lavatory.

 The smart trousers are still in development, but Rossiter said many of the components, such as artificial muscles, are ready for testing on people.
 “We are all going to need smart clothing to help us be mobile for longer,” he said.
 “It is easy to see how these will become ubiquitous in the near future.”